What's Going On (song): Critical reception and legacy

 The song was reviewed by Slant Magazine as a song that presented a contradictory sound, with the song's mournful tone contrasting the party atmosphere of the vocal chatter.
 In reviewing the What's Going On album, Rolling Stone critic Vince Aletti stated that while the song's lyrics were "hardly brilliant", the song itself helped to set the mood for the rest of the album, and that "without overreaching they capture a certain aching dissatisfaction that is part of the album's mood."
 Record World called it "a tasteful message song that's sure to go across the board" and said that "mellow and rhythmic, [Gaye's] performance perfectly matches the brilliant production here."
 Cash Box said "Marvin Gaye shows a new sound off in this fine release.
 Incorporating elements of jazz vocal and his old-fashioned smooth style, the artist is reborn."
 Billboard said that "this easy beat rocker has it to put [Gaye] right up the Hot 100 and Soul charts."

-At the 1972 Grammy Awards, "What's Going On" was nominated for Best Male R&B Vocal Performance and Best Arrangement Accompanying Vocalist(s), but failed to win in any of the categories.
+At the 1972 Grammy Awards, "What's Going On" was nominated for Best Arrangement Accompanying Vocalist(s), but failed to win.

 Although "What's Going On" does not appear in the 1983 film The Big Chill it is included in both the Original Motion Picture Soundtrack and More Songs from the Big Chill.